-Tumbling dual chamber composter with a total capacity of 37 gallons.
-Separate chambers lets you fill one chamber while the other is doing its work.
+Tumbling dual-chamber composter with a total capacity of 37 gallons.
+Separate chambers let you fill one chamber while the other is doing its work.
 Removable door and large openings for easy access.
 Maximized aeration through holes and deep fins to work through thick pieces.

 Some find the individual chambers too small for practical use.
 Occasional reports of leaks - take extra care to add dry ingredients.

-All avid gardeners know that quality compost is worth its weight in gold.
+Quality compost is a valuable component in creating healthy soil.
 You can save money and help the environment by making your own compost out of garden waste and kitchen scraps, but to do so, you'll need a garden composter.

-If you're new to the world of composting, deciding which composter to buy can seem like an impossible task.
+If you're new to the world of composting, deciding which composter to get can seem like an impossible task.
 Bin or tumbler?
 Metal or plastic?
 Round or square?
-You have so many options available to you that it's tough to know which is best without doing hours of research.

 First, let's examine how garden composters work and how you use them: